Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Component separation model based on fully-convolutional neural networks

-Our model operates on patches $x_{\nu}$ of the microwave sky at various frequencies $\nu$ (specifically 143, 217, and 353 GHz), each modeled as a linear mixture of $c$ astrophysical sources.
-These sources are represented by emission maps $e_{\nu}$, convolved with the experiment's instrumental beam $i_{\nu}$ and superimposed with instrumental noise $n_{\nu}$:
+Our model operates on patches $x_{\nu}$ of the microwave sky at various frequencies $\nu$, each modeled as a linear mixture of $c$ astrophysical sources.
+These sources are represented by emission maps $e_{\nu}$, convolved with the instrumental beam of the experiment $i_{\nu}$ and superimposed with instrumental noise $n_{\nu}$:

 where $*$ denotes convolution.
 The emission maps are composed as a linear combination of foreground components, each with distinct spectral properties:

 with $A$ denoting the mixing matrix and $s$ representing the set of component maps.
 Substituting into Equation \eqref{eq:model}, the full model becomes: